datagrok-ai/public/help/domains/chem/cheminformatics.md

 #### Accessing cheminformatics tools for a molecule column

 To see chemically-related actions applicable to the specified column, right-click on the column, and navigate to `Current column | Chem` and `Current column | Extract`.
-Alternatively, click on the column of interest, and expand the 'Actions' section in the property panel<!--todo: provide pictorial examples-->.
+Alternatively, click on the column of interest, and expand the ' Actions' section in the property panel<!--todo: provide pictorial examples-->.

 <!--Update the list of functions-->

 * Descriptors – calculates specified descriptors for the whole dataset and adds them to the table
 * Fingerprints – calculates specified fingerprints for the whole dataset and adds them to the table
 * To InchI – extracts InchI identifiiers for the whole dataset and adds them to the table
 * To inchI Key – extracts InchI keys for the whole dataset and adds them to the table
 * Find MCS – adds the most common substructure to the dataset

 It is a good idea to search for functionality using the smart search (Alt+Q)<!--example?-->, or by opening the registry of available functions `Help | Functions`.

 #### Accessing cheminformatics tools in the Top-Menu

 To see chemically-related actions applicable to a table including molecules, right-click on `Chem` top-menu button.

 * Sketcher – opens a sketcher intended for the filtering purposes, double-left-click on the structure to call the sketcher for structure modification.
 * Chemical space – computes and visualizes chemical space based on the distances between molecule fingerprints.
 Options are provided for fingerprints and metrics.
 * Similarity search – performs similarity search and adds a view with the most similar structures from the dataset with similarity values.
 Options are provided for fingerprints and metrics.
 * Diversity search – performs diversity search and adds a view with 10 most unsimilar structures from the dataset.